8 Signs You Need a Neurologist

 A neurologist is a medical doctor who specializes in diagnosing and treating disorders of the brain, spinal cord, nerves, and muscles.
 These may include conditions like epilepsy, stroke, Parkinson’s disease, Alzheimer’s disease, multiple sclerosis, migraines, and neuropathy.
 Seeing a neurologist at the right time can help you manage symptoms effectively and avoid complications.

-Common Neurological Symptoms You Should Never Ignore
+Common Neurological Signs You Should Never Ignore

 1. Persistent or Severe Headaches